 Although, like everything in the money making process, it does not happen overnight or by itself.
 Online retail is a time consuming business model.
 You have to spend hours after hours doing product research to find profitable products and supplier/distributors you can get a good deal from.

 If you are planning on selling in the U.S., you HAVE TO purchase your inventory from authorized American suppliers/distributors.
 If not, you will not get brand approval from Amazon to sell the particular brand.
 A regular invoice from, for example; AliExpress will not work.

-There is a young guy with name Beau Crabill, who has extensive knowledge of online retail that I like to follow.
+There is a young man with name Beau Crabill who has extensive knowledge of online retail that I enjoy to follow.
 He shares really good, valuable information on YouTube.
 Beau has a course too, but my viewpoint is that you do not need to take it.
-His bait is to get access to his authorized suppliers, but I have read in the Facebook forum from his students that they have to search for suppliers themselves.
+His bait is to get access to his authorized suppliers, but I have read comments from his students inside the Facebook forum that they have to search for suppliers themselves.

-You honestly learn so much from just watching his channel, and the rest you can find online, or figure out yourself.
+Needless to say, I do believe Beau Crabill offers great value in his course, but you honestly learn so much from just watching his channel and the rest you can find online, or figure out yourself.

 *Correction – Beau Crabill left a comment below on December 31, 2018, clearing out that he does not provide his students with authorized suppliers.
 He teaches how to fish for them.